Home

 While celiac disease, the most severe form of gluten intolerance, is recognized by medical practitioners, there is a whole range of gluten intolerance that is NOT recognized, but that can profoundly affect your health.

-If you have ANY chronic illness, Symptoms of Fibromyalgia to autoimmune disease, it is important that you make sure that unrecognized gluten intolerance is not the cause.
+If you have ANY chronic illness, from Symptoms of Fibromyalgia to Atrial Fibrillation to autoimmune disease, it is important that you make sure that unrecognized gluten intolerance is not the cause.

 Next --->